KDHE issues public health advisories for Kansas lakes due to Blue-Green Algae

 TOPEKA, Kan.
-(KSNW) The Kansas Department of Health and Environment (KDHE), in conjunction with the Kansas Department of Wildlife, Parks and Tourism (KDWPT), has issued a public health watch for Marion Reservoir in Marion County due to blue-green algae.
-The warning for Jerry Ivey Lake in Saline County also continues.
+(KSNW) – The Kansas Department of Health and Environment (KDHE), in conjunction with the Kansas Department of Wildlife, Parks and Tourism (KDWPT), has issued several public health advisories for Kansas lakes due to blue-green algae Thursday.Active Advisories

-Additionally, KDHE and KDWPT urge Kansans to be aware that with the recent rains, Kansas lakes are at an increased risk to develop algal blooms.
-This Memorial Day weekend, KDHE urges individuals who may be on Kansas lakes to understand that blooms are unpredictable and may develop rapidly.

-Signs of a possible bloom include if there is scum, a paint-like surface or the water is bright green, avoid contact and keep pets away.
-These are indications that a harmful bloom may be present.
-Pet owners should be aware that animals that swim in or drink water affected by a harmful algal bloom or eat dried algae along the shore may become seriously ill or die.

 Warning